pratt4/Vehicle-Classification-and-Counting/README.md

 # Vehicle-Counting-and-Classification

 **Features**
-Object detection using Single Shot MultiBox Detector (SSD) with MobileNet as the base architecture.
-Color detection using the K-Nearest Neighbors (KNN) algorithm.
-Lightweight and efficient models suitable for real-time applications.
-Customizable and extensible for further experimentation.
+Object detection using Single Shot MultiBox Detector (SSD) with MobileNet as the base architecture.\n Color detection using the K-Nearest Neighbors (KNN) algorithm.\n Lightweight and efficient models suitable for real-time applications.\n Customizable and extensible for further experimentation.\n

 **Requirements**
 The following python libraries are requried to run the project: